matheuscamarques/matheuscamarques/README.md

 ## 🤝 I'm Open To

-- Remote Full-Stack or Backend Roles (Elixir/Erlang or PHP preferred)
+- Remote Full-Stack or Backend Roles (Elixir/Erlang or PHP preferred or Java)
 - Mentoring Junior Developers
 - Contributing to OSS & Writing Technical Articles
 - Building developer tools or distributed applications